 Review: Because You Love to Hate Me, Amerie

 Because You Love to Hate Me by Amerie is such an original anthology!
 This book is a collection of short stories celebrating the villains of YA.
 I personally love villains, and having an entire book dedicated to them is so satisfying.
-What I really enjoyed is the fact that the stories retold aren’t ones that are too common, such as Medusa.
+What I really enjoyed is the fact that the fantasy stories retold aren’t ones that are too common, such as Medusa.
 I also found the booktuber-author pairings to be interesting, since I have never seen this before.

 One of my favourite stories in this collection is Susan Dennard’s, which is a Sherlock retelling.
 In the story, Sherlock is actually female, which is a very unique twist.
 It also takes place in a boarding school, a setting that I always seem to enjoy.
 I also loved Marissa Meyer’s Little Mermaid retelling and Victoria Schwab’s story, which personifies death.
 There is really something for everyone in this anthology, and I would definitely recommend it to those who are fascinated by villains.